bolajahmad/testbase-microservices-architecture/README.md

 PaymentDB

-paid_by: User
+a. paid_by: User
-paid_to: nullable (if its not null then message the billing service to fund the account with the amount paid, and the deduct from the client and credit the service provider wallet)
+b. paid_to: nullable (if its not null then message the billing service to fund the account with the amount paid, and the deduct from the client and credit the service provider wallet)
-payment_amount: float
+c. payment_amount: float
-status: bool
+d. status: bool